Keen to know more about smoking cigars in London? Discover the latest cigar trends, from the best to smoke to the trendiest places to smoke them.

+The low end of the cigar market is dominated by machine-made smokes – chopped up bits of tobacco rolled into a tube by a machine, and churned out by the bucketload.
 The fine, handrolled cigar is made entirely by hand; totalmente a mano, as they say in Spain.
 This phrase is even burned onto the bottom of every Cuban cigar box to reinforce the distinction.

 Buy a gift of these handrolled beauties – a single cigar or a box, Cuban or New World – and you’ll make a friend for life.
 It shows a touch of class to take the trouble to learn something about a subject as infinitely fascinating as the world of wine itself.

 Like wine, there is a confusing array of cigars to choose from.
 First, find a specialist tobacconist, equipped with a humidor which keeps the cigars in prime condition.
 Havana’s products are excellent but expensive (from around £15 per stick upwards) and New World cigars offer a good value alternative – if the smoker isn’t a confirmed Cuban cigar snob, that is.
 Here are a couple of alternatives:

 Hoyo de Monterrey No.2: A classic Cuban cigar, suitable for beginners to experts, the Hoyo de Monterrey No.2 is full of light, ethereal charm, and comes in robusto size (4 7/8 ins x 50 Ring Gauge) – which is big enough to be a ‘proper cigar’, but not so large that it is daunting or ostentatious.